sfc-gh-miwhitaker/runningman/docs/02-DEMO-SCRIPT.md

 **Fallback Option 1: Use SQL Directly**
 - Open Snowsight SQL editor
-- Run one of the queries from `sql/04_semantic_layer/02_verified_queries.sql`
+- Run one of the queries from your verified SQL notebook (or adapt one of the sample topics from `docs/04-SAMPLE-QUESTIONS.md`)
-- Say: *"While Intelligence is in preview, we can also query the data directly using SQL.
-The semantic view still provides business-friendly column names."*
+- Say: *"If Intelligence hiccups, we can always query the data directly using SQL—the semantic view still provides business-friendly column names."*

 **Fallback Option 2: Show the Semantic View Definition**
 - Navigate to `ANALYTICS.MARATHON_INSIGHTS`